Garrett Sickels

-Garrett Ross Sickels (born September 24, 1994) is a former American football outside linebacker.
-He played college football at Penn State, and signed as an undrafted free agent with Indianapolis Colts the in 2017.
+Garrett Ross Sickels (born September 24, 1994) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Penn State Nittany Lions, and signed as an undrafted free agent with Indianapolis Colts the in 2017.
 He played for three seasons, signing with four teams.

 High school career

 Sickels played all four years at Red Bank Regional High School, but didn't see significant playing time until his junior year playing mostly special teams his first two years.
 He recorded 194 tackles, 25 sacks, nine forced fumbles and eight blocked kicks in his career.
 Selected to play in the 2013 U.S. Army All-American game, where he roomed with future Nittany Lion teammate Brendan Mahon.
 Rated a four-star recruit by ESPN.com, Rivals.com and Scout.com and was the Rivals.com No. 3 overall prep player in New Jersey.

 College career

 Sickles arrived at Penn State in 2013 but redshirted his true freshman season.
 Sickles racked up over 90 tackles, 29 of which were tackles for loss or no gain.
 Sickles best performance was on October 22, 2016, when he had 9 tackles including 2.5 sacks vs Ohio State.
 After his junior season he was named to Phil Steele's and the Athlon Sports All-Big Ten third-team, Selected All-Big Ten second-team by the conference coaches and All-Big Ten third-team by the media panel.
 Named Most Valuable Defensive Player at the annual Nittany Lion Football Banquet.

-On January 4, 2017, Sickles declared for the 2017 NFL Draft.
+On January 4, 2017, Sickles declared for the 2017 NFL draft.